KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Documentation is located in the ``doc/`` directory.
 This is where you can type ``make html`` to generate the html pages in the ``doc/build/html`` directory.
 The source files used for building the documentation are located in ``doc/source``.
 To locally inspect the documentation before committing you can browse through the documentation pages generated locally in ``doc/build/html``.

-To make sure you have all the dependencies required to build the documentation, you can install the extras using ``pip install -e .[doc]``.
-Pandoc is also required, you can install pandoc on ubuntu using ``sudo apt install pandoc``, for different setups please see `pandoc's install documentation <https://pandoc.org/installing.html>`__.
+To make sure you have all the dependencies required to build the documentation, at least those in ``--with docs``.
+Pandoc is also required, you can install pandoc on Ubuntu using ``sudo apt install pandoc`` and on Mac using ``brew install pandoc``.
+For different setups please see `pandoc's install documentation <https://pandoc.org/installing.html>`__.

 The documentation pages hosted online are built automatically using GitHub actions.
 The documentation pages corresponding to the master branch are hosted in /latest/.